 Welcome to the wonderful world of having a one-month-old!
 As Baby continues to grow, your life is only going to become more and more full of surprises, from the exciting (Baby’s first full night’s sleep!) to the weird (Baby’s new hobby is throwing things in the bathtub!) to the downright yucky (Baby has a leaky diaper and you’re already running late!).
-You’ve made it through the very first month of her life, though – you’re ready for anything.
+You’ve made it through the very first month of their life, though – you’re ready for anything.

 One thing that shouldn’t come as a surprise is the fact that it’s time for Baby’s one-month checkup, if the two of you haven’t gone in for one already.
-At this visit, the pediatrician will weigh and measure Baby, and perform a complete physical, checking on her little heart, eyes, ears, and everything else you would have examined at a physical.
-Baby will probably also get the second dose of her hepatitis B vaccination at this appointment.
+At this visit, the pediatrician will weigh and measure Baby, and perform a complete physical, checking on their little heart, eyes, ears, and everything else you would have examined at a physical.
+Baby will probably also get the second dose of their hepatitis B vaccination at this appointment.
 You can also use this time to ask the pediatrician any questions you may have, no matter how big or small.

 - First pacifier: Many babies have already been using pacifiers for a month now.
 However, if Baby is exclusively breastfeeding, it’s often recommended to wait on the pacifier until about the one-month mark.